-8. Chapter 6 describes our approach to our Rulebook.
-It outlines the principles that guide our approach to the Rulebook, with a view making it as accessible, efficient, usable and clear as possible.
+- 1.7 Chapter 5 describes our approach to creating and maintaining our prudential policy framework, which we refer to as the 'policy cycle'.
+We explain that the policy cycle consists of four phases: initiation, development, implementation, and evaluation; and we explain the approach we take to each phase. - 1.8 Chapter 6 describes our approach to the Rulebook.
+It outlines the principles that guide our approach to the Rulebook, with a view to making it as accessible, efficient, usable and clear as possible.